 Our take: With the Wells Fargo Platinum Visa, you can finance a large purchase for more than a year without owing any interest on it, thanks to the card’s 18-month 0% introductory period for new purchases.

-Being a young adult often comes with a lot of start-up costs.
+Being a young adult often comes with a lot of startup costs.
 You might need money for a new professional wardrobe, for example, or to furnish a new apartment.
 Maybe you need to cover the costs of a move – or a marriage.
-If you’re going to put these types of expenses on credit, it’s best to choose a 0 percent intro APR card that gives you time to pay off your balance interest-free.
-The Wells Fargo Platinum card, with its 18-month 0 percent intro APR on both purchases and qualifying balance transfers (15.49 percent – 24.99 percent variable thereafter), is an excellent choice.
+If you’re going to put these types of expenses on credit, it’s best to choose a 0% introductory APR card that gives you time to pay off your balance interest-free.

 Best card for young adults who are still in school